Nules84/CI_PP2_ArtiQuiz/README.md

 ### **SKELETON** <a name="skeleton"></a>

-ArchiQuiz's website started on a piece of paper.
+ArtiQuiz's website started on a piece of paper.
 Sketches were drawn out and a decent design was soon ready to leap into the digital world.
 Below you shall find some images of the original sketches used to help develop this project.

 #### *Sketches* <a name="sketches"></a>